Ahmadjlallad/reading-notes/reading-notes201/class-14.md

 # working as group

+The Article has a wonderfully Narrative way that takes you from the early life of Rozovsky to the Great achievement that the team was able to succeed.

+## in summary

-- Norms the study refer it to be important than other catagories
+- Norms the study refer it to be important than other catagories(some examples about Norms)
   - Our meetings will begin and end on time.
   - We will listen to each other and not interrupt.
   - We will make sure everyone has had a chance to speak.